 The next generation of gaming consoles only in 2028?

-In the leaked court documents, Microsoft said that the "expected start period" of the next generation of consoles is 2028.
+In leaked court documents, Microsoft said the "expected launch date" for the next generation of consoles is 2028.

 This means that we can expect the next generation of Xbox and PlayStation 6 consoles eight years after the release of Xbox Series X and S and PlayStation 5.